RustyRomeo/CloneIT2/README.md

 ```
 webdriver-manager start
 ```
-to run the tests use the terminal to navigate to the test folder by
+To run the tests use the terminal to navigate to the test folder by

 ```
 cd test
 ```

-then run the test config file with
+Then run the test config file with:

 ```
 protractor conf.js